catenglaender/public-notes/ILIAS-development/2025/page-header-tabs-subtabs/page-header-tabs-subtabs-analysis.md

 Linking to the same location from multiple structures can lead to immense confusion.
 When the User has to do work across both structures, and they encounter duplicate links, they may waste time and clicks to confirm if they have seen it before or if it's a new link.[^nngroup-link-duplicate]

 [^nngroup-link-duplicate]: Hoa Loranger.
-The Same Link Twice on the Same Page: Do Duplicates Help or Hurt? https://www.nngroup.com/articles/duplicate-links/
+The Same Link Twice on the Same Page: Do Duplicates Help or Hurt? nngroup.com.
+March 13, 2016. https://www.nngroup.com/articles/duplicate-links/ visited August 21, 2025.

 However, it might be worth breaking this rule here under the following conditions:
 * Once the User decided for one User Intent, they MUST NOT come across a duplicate link/tab.